Jump to:

 It features wide-opening double doors so that you can put your bike/s in and out easily.
 Even better, it’s fitted with floor bearers, ready to sit on any solid, level surface with no raised base required.

 Now, say you’re after something bigger than this.
 In that case, a large shed could be the answer.
-Sizes start at 12×10 and above, so within that dimension, you could have a garden workshop, giving you enough space for a garden workshop or even room to park multiple bikes.
-Large sheds open up many potential uses, including a garden room for your spare car parts, your own little auto repair space, and so on.
+Sizes start at 12×10, so within that dimension, you could have a garden workshop or room for multiple bikes.

 Round-up